robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 When a class is decorated with the `@library` decorator, it is used as a library even when a `library import refers only to a module containing it`__.
-This is done regardless does the the class name match the module name or not.
+This is done whether or not the class name matches the module name.

-.. note:: The `@library` decorator is new in Robot Framework 3.2,
+.. note:: The `@library` decorator is new in Robot Framework 3.2.

-          the `converters` argument is new in Robot Framework 5.0, and specifying that a class in an imported module should be used as a library is new in Robot Framework 7.2.
+          The `converters` argument is new in Robot Framework 5.0.

+          Specifying that a class in an imported module should be used as a library is new in Robot Framework 7.2.

+          The `auto_keywords=None` option, to suppress the 'library contains no keywords' warning, is new in Robot Framework 7.3.

 __ `library scope`_
 __ `library version`_